-These programs are subject to ongoing review by HHSC and the state of Texas and the funding is subject to recoupment based on future audits.
+These programs are subject to ongoing review by both the Texas legislature and CMS and the funding is subject to recoupment based on future audits.
 The historical funding is not necessarily representative of funding the District will receive in future years.
+As a results, it is reasonably possible that recorded estimates could change materially in the near term.